Create a Website Account - Manage notification subscriptions, save form progress and more.

 The payment fee for over-the-counter and online credit card payments is 2.79% of the total bill amount paid.
 We accept Discover, Amex, Mastercard, and Visa.
 There is a $0.95 fee for paying by e-check.

 The non-refundable payment fee will be charged by and retained by Heartland to cover the cost of processing your online payment.
 The City of Lebanon receives no portion of these payment fees.
 You will have the opportunity to view the payment fee to be charged prior to finalizing your payment.

 If your mortgage holder pays your tax bill through your escrow department, it is your responsibility to be sure that they have the information for payment.

 The tax rate is expressed as dollars per $1,000 of assessed value.
 The tax for each taxable parcel is calculated by multiplying the parcel’s assessed value by the tax rate, as calculated and approved by the New Hampshire Department of Revenue Administration (DRA), so the tax for each parcel is at the same percentage of assessed value.
-The tax therefore, is a tax according to value.
-The City’s total, or combined, tax rate consists of 4 components: municipal, local school, state school and county.
+The tax, therefore, is a tax according to value.
+The City’s total, or combined, tax rate consists of four components: municipal, local school, state school, and county.

 The property tax year is from April 1st to the following March 31st.
 The bill that is mailed in June is generally one-half of the previous year's total bill unless you have been notified by the Assessing Department of any change to your assessment.
 The tax rate is set by Municipal Services for the State of New Hampshire sometime in the month of October.
 The bill that is mailed in November will reflect the full tax amount for the current year as the gross tax.
 Due dates are usually around July 1st and December 1st.